The Thermostat Problem

 And maybe that's where we've gotten lost.

-This becomes especially obvious when clients talk about relationships.
+This becomes especially obvious when clients talk about relationships— and that’s what lands them in my office.

 Many people seem to believe there is a person out there who will challenge them exactly the right amount, support them exactly the right amount, need them exactly the right amount.
 And if only they could find this person, all the friction would disappear.